Michael Moore says Sanders' revolution may have been too much for 'demoralized' voters who want Trump out

 Moore said none of Sanders’ supporters are giving up on having the candidate’s polices and values implemented into any new administration if Trump is voted out of office.

-He also stressed that those who don’t support Sanders shouldn’t be “demeaning or smug” to young voters who went for him in large numbers over Biden.
+He also advised that those who don’t support Sanders shouldn’t be “demeaning or smug” to young voters who went for him in large numbers over Biden.

 Sanders “received the most votes from our young Americans,” Moore said.
 “We cannot win in November without them.”